 This stage is where you really feel or start looking for pregnancy symptoms week by week.
 The morning sickness, the feeling of nausea, soreness in the breasts and needing to urinate more often; these are some early signs.
 As for your baby, the embryo will begin to form into organs, as well as bones, muscles, the brain, heart and neural tube (the soon to be spinal cord).
 The umbilical cord will form connecting you to your child.
 Don’t get too excited yet; during the first few weeks of pregnancy, your child will be smaller than a pea.

 Here’s what you can do: Book an appointment with your healthcare specialist when you suspect you’re pregnant.
 You can plan out your pregnancy, check on your current medication and get advice.
 To reduce the feeling of queasiness, take small snacks and don’t starve yourself or force yourself into fad diets.
 Not that you should do that normally anyway.
 Exercise moderately with low impact movements; you’ll want a healthy body to support your pregnancy.

 Week 9 – 12

 Towards the end of the first trimester, you may feel like you have bigger breasts and a slightly bigger tummy.
-No, you’re not getting fatter, your child is just getting bigger, slowly.
+No, you’re not getting fat, your child is just getting bigger, slowly.
 However, others may not notice that you’re pregnant yet.
 While you still might feel a little moody sometimes, the symptoms may begin to go away when you’re 12 weeks pregnant.
 Your child will still be growing, now developing tooth buds and toenails.
 The limbs would have grown out slightly longer.
-Your child might have movement; although you won’t be able to feel it.
+Your child might have movements; although you won’t be able to feel it.